koralreeef/anypercent-cuecollection/ch6.md

    \
   ![cue](https://cdn.discordapp.com/attachments/293555577991200770/779315012672946176/unknown.png)
    \
-   Start an updash here and during the dash, buffer a left wallbounce.
-Since you are in dash state, you won't move from the inital dash line and can buffer a left wallbounce this way.
+   Start an updash here and during the dash and wallbounce, do not hold left, only up.
+Make sure to buffer the jump, and only hold left after Madeline wallbounces off the tiny wall.
  </details>

    <details>